nixworks/public/news/2007/04/2/README.md

 ##### United States
 ### [ The United States and South Korea reach an agreement on bilateral free trade, concluding ten months of negotiations. ](/news/2007/04/2/the-united-states-and-south-korea-reach-an-agreement-on-bilateral-free-trade-concluding-ten-months-of-negotiations.md)
-_Context: agreement, South Korea, free trade, United States_
+_Context: United States, South Korea, free trade, agreement_

 ##### United States Supreme Court
 ### [ The United States Supreme Court rules that the Environmental Protection Agency has the authority to regulate the emission of greenhouse gases and must do so unless it can provide some scientific reason proving otherwise. ](/news/2007/04/2/the-united-states-supreme-court-rules-that-the-environmental-protection-agency-has-the-authority-to-regulate-the-emission-of-greenhouse-gas.md)